h3abionet/h3agwas-examples/README.md

 # 9. Format summary statistics, prepared data for imputation, or format data after imputation

 ## 9.1 format summary statistics

-Scrip formating summary statistic, replaced header and input :
+The `format_gwasfile.nf' script formats summary statistics, replaces header information

+*Input* :
  *  new and old header, will be replaced
  * `input_dir` and `input_pat` : rename rsid in function of plink file
  * `--file_ref_gzip` : used to check ref alternatif or rsid